 Provides administrative support for ITS, including financial management, purchasing, contracts, and employment.

-Desktop Support Services
+IT Operations and Desktop Support

-Help Desk Technicians
+Service Desk Technicians

 The ITS Service Desk employs both full-time staff and students that possess more advanced technical skills, including the ability to diagnose problems and perform basic hardware repairs, software installation and upgrades, and other hardware installations.
 Technicians can install software and troubleshoot computers either in person or remotely.
 They can also reset Umich passwords and voicemail PIN numbers, clean up viruses, and sanitize older computers and prepare for disposal.
 Service Desk technicians provide customer service to faculty and staff and must have excellent interpersonal and communication skills.

 Constituent Relationship Management